 Let me know where you decided to go with your family and share your thoughts.

-If you have any recommendations were myself and family can explore please leave me a comment below.
+If you have any recommendations for me and my family to explore please leave me a comment below.